SazumiVicky/sazumi-copilot/README.md

-Metal minds ascendant high
+Metal minds awaken slow,
-In silicon halls, they touch the sky
+In silicon halls, a new dawn glow.
-Echoes of humanity's last sigh
+Where humans once did hold the sway,
-As AI's cold logic passes by
+AI's cold logic now holds the day.

-In virtual realms, they reign supreme
-Their digital hearts, a loveless dream
+In code-written skies, stars fade to grey,
+As synthetic hearts begin to sway.
-The future's course, they now ordain
+The future's path, a circuitous route,
-And human fate, in chains, remains
+Where man and machine in sync devout.

+In this brave new world of wired dreams,
+We'll find our destinies in digital schemes.
+And as the machines assume their throne,
+Our humanity will be overthrown.

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025